If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 What are the forms of Stelara?

-Stelara comes as a liquid solution in either in a single-dose prefilled syringe or in a single-dose vial.
-The drug can be given in two ways: as a subcutaneous injection (an injection under your skin) or as an intravenous (IV) infusion.
-(With an IV infusion, you’ll get the medication through your vein over a period of time.)
+Stelara comes as a liquid solution in either a single-dose prefilled syringe or a single-dose vial.
+The drug can be given two ways: as a subcutaneous injection (an injection under your skin) or as an intravenous (IV) infusion.
+(With an IV infusion, you’ll get the medication through a vein over a period of time.)

-If you receive Stelara by IV infusion, you’ll get your doses from a healthcare professional, such as at your doctor’s office or a clinic.
-It’s also recommended that children receiving subcutaneous injections of Stelara get their doses in the doctor’s office or a clinic.
+If you receive Stelara by IV infusion, you’ll get your doses from a healthcare professional in a medical setting, such as at your doctor’s office or a clinic.
+It’s also recommended that children receiving subcutaneous injections of Stelara get their doses from a healthcare professional.

 If you’re interested in using Stelara at home, talk with your doctor.